Green-Lipped Mussel (Perna canaliculus) – Sea Health Series ©

 Green-lipped mussels first caught my eye while researching natural supplements for growing fish to prevent developmental deformities.
-We began adding it to our house brand fish food, Immunition Bottom Bites, a few years ago.
-By the time we developed our Immunition Healthy Growth Blend a year later, we were convinced it should be a part of every growing fish’s diet.
+We began adding it to our house brand fish food a few years ago.
+We were soon convinced it should be a part of every growing fish’s diet.
 At some point, I began sprinkling just a bit into my aging cat’s food once or twice / week.

 Green-lipped mussels are shellfish from New Zealand.
 They’re a recognized source of complex proteins, concentrated glycosaminoglycans, amino acids, omega 3 (ETA), omega 6, nucleic acids, selenium, and chelated minerals (zinc, copper and manganese).
 Green-lipped mussels are a source of chondroitin sulfate, a naturally occurring component of connective tissue and joint structure in humans and animals.
 They also boast anti-inflammatory properties.